lukifer23/svg-X/README.md

 ### Local Network Access

 The application can be accessed from other devices on the same network.
-When running the development server, it listens on all network interfaces (0.0.0.0), allowing access via:
+When running the development server or the desktop application, it listens on all network interfaces (0.0.0.0), allowing access via:

 ```
 http://[your-computer-ip]:3000
 ```

+Currently, the local network URL is displayed in the application console when it starts.
+You can see these URLs by:
+- In development mode: Check the terminal where you started the app
+- In the desktop app: The URLs are logged in the background (not visible to end users)

+We're working on adding this information directly to the user interface in a future update.

 ## Installation